jgm/pandoc-website/using-the-pandoc-api.md

 In addition to errors, which stop execution of the conversion pipeline, one can generate informational messages.
 Use `report` from [Text.Pandoc.Class] to issue a `LogMessage`.
-For a list of constructors for `LogMessage`, see [Text.Pandoc.Logging].
+For a list of cosntructors for `LogMessage`, see [Text.Pandoc.Logging].
 Note that each type of log message is associated with a verbosity level.
 The verbosity level (`setVerbosity`/`getVerbosity`) determines whether the report